Skip to main content

 • monetization

 The monetization aspect of the game has drawn significant criticism, with many reviewers labeling it a "cash grab" that capitalizes on the FNAF franchise's popularity.
-Players express disappointment over the heavy reliance on microtransactions and the perceived lack of content relative to the game's price, suggesting that the developers prioritized marketing and flashy aesthetics over delivering a polished and complete experience.
-Overall, the sentiment reflects a belief that the game was rushed to market, resulting in a product that feels unfinished and exploitative.
+Players express disappointment over the game's rushed development, buggy performance, and misleading advertising, particularly regarding the underutilization of key characters like Vanny.
+While some appreciate the immersive environment and lore, the consensus is that the game feels unfinished and primarily designed to extract money from fans.

 • “I appreciate that the microtransactions are optional and don't affect gameplay.”